 - Suspicious ticket release patterns: For each of the 28 Riverdance tour dates, eight tickets were on sale on Get Me In! within a minute of an O2 Priority presale (where O2 customers get early access to tickets), each listing had exactly the same price structure.

 - Re-sale restrictions being ignored: Viagogo listed tickets for Benedict Cumberbatch’s Hamlet at the Barbican, despite the venue imposing strict resale restrictions and asking for photo ID on the door.
 Tickets cost up to £1,500 (compared to an original face value of £62.50).

-The full investigation appears in December's issue of Which? magazine.
-To discover the benefits of Which?, take a £1 trial.
+The full investigation appears in December’s issue of Which? magazine.
+To discover the benefits of our expert reviews, join Which? today.

 In a recent survey of 1,241 Which? members, 29% said they didn’t understand the difference between primary and secondary ticket companies.
 It doesn’t help that the distinction between promoters, venues, and primary and secondary ticketing agents is blurred through numerous takeovers and partnerships.
 Take Ticketmaster: it became a Live Nation company in 2010 and now owns two major secondary sites – Get Me In! and Seatwave.

 The Competition and Markets Authority (CMA) cleared the Ticketmaster merger with Seatwave in March 2015, having concluded that both Get Me In! and Seatwave would continue to face strong competition from Viagogo and StubHub!